 Palladium (one of six ‘Platinum Group Elements’ or PGE’s) is used in catalytic converters as the main element that reduces the harmful emissions being released into the atmosphere that originates from cars and trucks.
 In India and China, the constant smog that lingers in and above the busy streets of highly populated cities has been dramatically reduced with the introduction of emissions regulations in recent years.
 Auto-catalysts (a common term for catalytic converters) account for approximately 80% of global Pd demand.
 As emissions regulations continue to tighten around the world, the demand for auto-catalysts and therefore, palladium will only increase.
 Although fully electric vehicles (EV’s) require no palladium as they do not emit any exhaust, ‘hybrid vehicles’ (vehicles that operate using both an internal combustion engine (ICE) and electric motor) require a higher Pd loading than conventional ICE vehicles.
 For more information on the science behind palladium’s use as a catalyst for emissions control, you can view leading auto-catalyst producer Johnson Matthey’s webpage on the subject here.

 The price of palladium has experienced serious gains in recent months and is up over 55% year-over-year (YoY) at USD$1564/Oz on July 4, 2019.
 Additionally, sister metal rhodium (Rh, a PGE also used extensively in auto-catalysts) is seeing consistent price increases this year and is up over 40% year-to-date (YTD) at USD$3330/Oz due to supply concerns (July 4, 2019).
 There are multiple reasons for this, with the most significant being there is no replacement for either metals’ use as a catalyst, no technology or differing metal can match Pd and Rh’s ability to catalyze dangerous emissions into less harmful gasses.
 The majority of Pd and Rh supply originates from countries that experience frequent socioeconomic and geopolitical issues (South Africa, Russia).
-Also, it is important to mention that supply is most often obtained as a by-product of mining other metals platinum (Pt) or nickel (Ni).
+Also, it is important to mention that supply is most often obtained as a by-product of mining other metals platinum (Pt) or nickel (Ni) meaning mining companies have limited ability to ramp up production.
 Palladium content in the earths’ crust is said to be 30 times more rare than gold content.
 However, despite the nature of the reasons mentioned behind palladium’s dramatic price movement in recent months, there is speculation that similar imbalances could also occur in the markets of other metals that have important roles in achieving environmental sustainability.

 Platinum (another sister metal of Pd) has historically been used in the auto-catalysts of both passenger and commercial vehicles that operate using the combustion of diesel instead of petrol (gasoline).
 Although the ‘dieselgate’ scandal in 2015 caused many consumers to stop purchasing vehicles that run using diesel, it will be a long time before the less-refined fuel gets phased out from being the primary source of energy for commercial purposes.
 Fuel cells, which convert hydrogen into electricity may someday replace diesel as the most common source of energy used for commercial purposes.
 Fuel cell technology requires the content of at least a few grams of Platinum.
 The shift towards renewable energy, the electrification of transportation and other similar “green initiative’s” will result in increased demand for certain metals that have not been previously used anywhere near as extensively as they will be going forward.
 The shortage or deficit of palladium supply has caused prices of the metal to skyrocket in recent months, which raises the spectre that other important metals used to develop eco-friendly products may not be able to keep up with demand.
 If this were to happen, the cost of environmental sustainability might be higher than what could be considered reasonable — meaning worldwide adoption and use of these products might stall.